catuhana/denoh/README.md

 echo 'Tasks ran successfully.'
 ```

-### Running for different folder or configuration files
+### Running at different folder or configuration files

 You can pass folder name or configuration file name by passing its path as an argument.
-If entered path is different, it will create Git hooks in passed folder.
+If the entered path is different, it will create Git hooks in the entered folder.

 ```sh
 ❯ denoh ../my-beautiful-project